 Captain Call has just buried Gus at Lonesome Dove and plans to head back to his ranch in Montana.
 Looking at a herd of wild Mustangs, he decides to drive them north with the help of Isom ...
 See full summary »

 Monte Walsh and Chet Rollins are long-time cowhands, working whatever ranch work comes their way, but "nothing they can't do from a horse."
 Their lives are divided between months on the ...
 See full summary »

 Mrs. Evie Teale is struggling to stay alive while raising her two children alone on a remote homestead.
-Conn Conagher is a honest, hardworking cowboy.
+Conn Conagher is an honest, hardworking cowboy.
 Their lives are intertwined as they ...
 See full summary »

 Set in 1898, Print Ritter and his estranged nephew Tom Harte become the reluctant guardians of five abused and abandoned Chinese girls.
 Ritter and Harte's attempts to care for the girls are complicated by their responsibility to deliver a herd of horses while avoiding a group of bitter rivals intent on kidnapping the girls for their own purposes.Written by

-This title was a 2 hour movie in the beginning, but AMC wanted to develop an original series, so they make it longer (from the book "Dificult Men: behind the scenes of a creative revolution" by Brett Martin).
+It was a two-hour movie in the beginning, but AMC wanted to develop an original series, so they made it longer (from the book "Difficult Men: Behind the Scenes of a Creative Revolution: From The Sopranos and The Wire to Mad Men and Breaking Bad" by Brett Martin).
 See more »

 See more »

 38 of 40 people found this review helpful.